mkrl/graphql-detective/README.md

 ## Disclaimer

-This is NOT intended to be used in production This should never end up in your final bundle, you set it up, test your suspicions, and then remove it.
+This is NOT intended to be used in production.
+This should never end up in your final bundle, you set it up, test your suspicions, and remove it.

 Very early in development, but somewhat battle-tested in a few massive codebases.